-Great outdoorsy gifts don’t have to cost a fortune.
-Grab one of these and keep the adventures going, without breaking the bank.
+Great outdoor gifts don’t have to cost a fortune.
+Grab one of these and keep the adventures going without breaking the bank.

-From the ultimate spork to an uber-packable hammock, we’ve rounded up our favorite gear.
-All clocking in at $20 or less.
+From the ultimate spork to an uber-packable hammock, we’ve rounded up our favorite gear clocking in at $20 or less.

 This is a must for the climbing- and boulder-obsessed on your list.
 The fleece-lined interior holds plenty of chalk, and the belt clips on and off easily without adding extra bulk.

-Impressively lightweight and optimally sharp, you can’t go wrong with this classic knife from Opinel.
+Impressively lightweight and with an effective, simple lock, you can’t go wrong with this classic knife from Opinel.
 It also makes a fantastic choice for a child’s first pocket knife.